giubueno/log_parser/README.md

 # Log Parser
-This program receives a log file and calculates the number of visits each path has received and display then in order of number of visits (descending order).
+This program receives a log file and calculates the number of visits each path has received and display then in order of number of visits (descending order by default).

 ## Install